7-SEAS Logo

 • Wang et al. (2011) First detailed observations of long-range transported dust over the northern South China Sea.

-• Lin et al. (2013) An overview of regional experiments on biomass burning aerosols and related pollutants in Southeast Asia: From BASE-ASIA and the Dongsha Experiment to 7-SEAS
+• Lin et al. (2013) An overview of regional experiments on biomass burning aerosols and related pollutants in Southeast Asia.

-• Reid et al. (2013) Observing and understanding the Southeast Asian aerosol system by remote sensing: An initial review and analysis for the Seven Southeast Asian Studies (7SEAS) program
+• Reid et al. (2013) Observing and understanding the Southeast Asian aerosol system by remote sensing.

 • Clouds and precipitation